elenachiosa/FIIDashboard/README.md

 # Introduction
 FIIDashboard - web app for students (UI/Front-end only) to visualize their educational trajectory (grades, attendance etc.).

+# View online
+This repository is linked to Heroku.
+You may view the app at [fiidashboard.herokuapp.com](https://fiidashboard.herokuapp.com).

 # Getting Started
 ## Frontend